What is a W-8 form: A complete guide for nonresidents in the U.S.

 Sprintax can help determine if a tax treaty applies to your situation and guide you through the process of claiming treaty benefits!

-Who needs to complete W-8 forms?
+Who needs to complete a W-8 form?

-There are five types of W-8 forms, each with specific purposes:
+There are 5 types of W-8 forms:

 W-8BEN